Protected by the 1Password security model, no matter what

 Syncing your data makes it more secure

-Sync is the safest way to ensure that your data is available when you need it.
+Sync is the safest way to make sure that your data is available when you need it.
 It’s more secure to have 1Password on multiple devices and to keep those devices in sync than it is to share information using texts, emails, or unencrypted files.
 Sync also makes it easier to recover your data if something happens to a device.

 No matter how you sync, 1Password takes precautions to protect your data: